Andrew-Chen-Wang/static-image-age-detection/data/README.md

 for training the facial recognition, storing input photos, etc.

-There is a gitignore file so that encodings, your dataset, and other data related files aren't being added to git.
+There is a `.gitignore` file so that encodings, your dataset, and some other large data related files aren't being added to git.

 Folders:
 - `dataset` is for the images that will be